Lemmah/BucketList/README.md

 `heroku create <your_url_name>` (where <your_url_name> is what you want to call your app) `git push heroku master`
 ..and boom, you're done!
-You can chat me on gitter in case of any problems.(gitter link is on badge above)
+You can chat me on gitter in case of any problems.(gitter link is on badge above) If you have never worked with Heroku, you can learn how to [Deploy Python Applications on Heroku](https://devcenter.heroku.com/articles/getting-started-with-python#introduction)
 ## Built With

 * [Python Flask](https://www.fullstackpython.com/flask.html) - The web framework used